 It is possible to transfer schools after arrival on an F-1 visa.
-You will need to notify your current school of the transfer, prove admission to the new school, obtain an I-20 form from the new school, and begin studies there within 30 days of arrival.
+You will need to notify your current school of the transfer and obtain an I-20 form from the new school.
 You will complete the student certification section of the I-20 and must deliver it to the international advisor at the new school within 15 days of beginning attendance at the new school.

-If you are changing majors at your current school, or are changing degree programs (e.g., from a bachelor's degree to a master's degree program), you will need to have the international advisor update your I-20 to reflect the new major or degree objective.
+If you are changing majors at your current school, you do not need to notify the U.S. Citizen and Immigration Services (USCIS).
+If you are changing degree programs (e.g., from a bachelor's degree to a master's degree program), you will need to have the international advisor update your I-20 to reflect the new degree objective.
 This will produce a new I-20 with new validity dates.